st-fresh/simplehtmlsecured/README.md

 # #2
 ## Reviewing the demo
-I started with an interfernce.html file, file was saved using the IntelliJ editor, Once saved I used the [ Input ] feature of the sh.exe GUI to browse my directory for the `interference.html` file, Once you select it the field next to [ Input ] in sh.exe GUI should populate with the directory-pathway to the file, Also, at the same time,
+I started with an interfernce.html file, file was saved using the IntelliJ editor .
+Once saved I used the [ Input ] feature of the sh.exe GUI to browse my directory for the `interference.html` file .
+Once you select it the field next to [ Input ] in sh.exe GUI should populate with the directory-pathway to the file .
+Also, at the same time
+.
+The field next to [ Output ] in the sh.exe GUI will populate with "_interference.html" the directory-pathway for your new file
+.
-The field next to [ Output ] in the sh.exe GUI will populate with "_interference.html" the directory-pathway for your new file, I suggest NOT using this file that starts with "_" because I had weird behavior when my github.io page tried to access and decrypt it, Instead I chose this name "interference3.html" and clicked [ Encode ] button at base of sh.exe GUI, This will cause the new Output file that you named to show up in the exact same directory,
+I suggest NOT using this file that starts with "_" because I had weird behavior when my github.io page tried to access and decrypt it
+.
+Instead I chose this name "interference3.html" and clicked [ Encode ] button at base of sh.exe GUI .
+This will cause the new Output file that you named to show up in the exact same directory .
 ### IF you choose the SAME exact file-name:
 You will be warned that you are about to overwrite the existing files data before saving to the directory with an alert in the sh.exe GUI -- make your choice in dialogue.